-We award six hours of credit for a score of four or five on the Calculus BC examination.
+We award eight hours of credit for a score of four or five on the Calculus BC examination.
 Students receiving credit for the Calculus BC examination may not receive credit for the Calculus AB examination as well.
-Students who do not receive credit for Calculus BC but who score a four or five on the Calculus AB subgrade of the Calculus BC examination will receive three hours of credit for Calculus AB.
+Students who do not receive credit for Calculus BC but who score a four or five on the Calculus AB subgrade of the Calculus BC examination will receive four hours of credit for Calculus AB.

-In the case of two AP results for individual language examinations (i.e., English Literature and English Language) or Computer Science, credit may be awarded for either examination but not for both.
+In the case of two AP results for individual language examinations (i.e., English Literature and English Language) and or Computer Science, credit may be awarded for either examination but not for both.

 Entering first-year and transfer students must have AP results sent directly from the College Board to the Emory Office of Admission.
 Our reporting code is 5187.
 Score results must arrive no later than the end of the entering student's first semester in Emory College of Arts and Sciences.